sanyaade-teachings/cloud-connection/README.md

 # Project Anarchy Cloud Connection Plugin

-This plugin for the [Project Anarchy game engine](http://www.projectanarchy.com) allows you to interact with the [Google Play Games services](https://developers.google.com/games/services/) in Android or iOS.
+This plugin for the [Project Anarchy game engine](http://www.projectanarchy.com) allows you to interact with the [Google Play Games services](https://developers.google.com/games/services/) on Android or iOS.

 ## Overview
 The Project Anarchy Cloud Connection Plugin provides several clients to allow you to access the Google Play Games API using either a C++ or Lua interface.
 The plugin provides support for the following features of the Google Play Games API: